magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/ttn.md

 ##### TTN Integration

-Next we will create the integration with TheThingsNetwork inside Thingsboard.
+Next we will create the integration with TheThingsNetwork inside IoT Hub.
 Open **Integrations** section and add new Integration with type
 **TheThingsNetwork**

 - Name: ttn_integration